Urban informatics: Definitions

 In addition to geographic data/spatial data, most common sources of data relevant to urban informatics can be divided into three broad categories: government data (census data, open data, etc.); personal data (social media, quantified self data, etc.); and sensor data (transport, surveillance, CCTV, Internet of Things devices, etc.).

-Although closely related, Foth differentiates urban informatics from the field of urban computing by suggesting that the former focusses more on the social and human implications of technology in cities (similar to the community and social emphases of how community informatics and social informatics are defined), and the latter focusses more on technology and computing.
+Although closely related, Foth differentiates urban informatics from the field of urban computing by suggesting that the former focuses more on the social and human implications of technology in cities (similar to the community and social emphases of how community informatics and social informatics are defined), and the latter focuses more on technology and computing.
 Urban informatics emphasises the relationship between urbanity, as expressed through the many dimensions of urban life, and technology.

 Later, with the increasing popularity of commercial opportunities under the label of smart city and big data, subsequent definitions became narrow and limited in defining urban informatics mainly as big data analytics for efficiency and productivity gains in city contexts – unless the arts and social sciences are added to the interdisciplinary mix.
 This specialisation within urban informatics is sometimes referred to as 'data-driven, networked urbanism' or urban science.

-In the book Urban Informatics published in 2021, the term Urban Informatics has been defined in a systematical and principled way.
+In the book Urban Informatics published in 2021, the term Urban Informatics has been defined in a systematic and principled way.

 "Urban informatics is an interdisciplinary approach to understanding, managing, and designing the city using systematic theories and methods based on new information technologies, and grounded in contemporary developments of computers and communications.
 It integrates urban science, geomatics, and informatics: urban science provides studies of activities, places, and flows in the urban area; geomatics provides the science and technologies for measuring spatiotemporal and dynamic urban objects in the real world and managing the data obtained from the measurements; informatics provides the science and technologies of information processing, information systems, computer science, and statistics which support the quest to develop applications to cities."